scylladb/scylla-cdc-source-connector/QUICKSTART-ELASTICSEARCH-INTEGRATION.md

     1. Input the topic name.
 In our example it would be `QuickstartConnectorNamespace.ks.t`.
     2. Input any name you want in the "Name" field.
     3. "Key converter class" must be set to `org.apache.kafka.connect.storage.StringConverter`, because Elasticsearch requires document ids to be numbers or strings.
 This will unfortunately produce pretty ugly looking ids - you can fix that with custom transformer.
-    4. "Value converter class" must be set to `org.apache.kafka.connect.json.JsonConverter` - Avro doesn't seem to work with this sink.
+    4. "Value converter class" must be set to the same value as in the source connector.
     5. Set "Connection URLs" in "Connector" section to proper Elasticsearch URL - in our example it would be `http://localhost:9200`

 8. Test that everything works.
 Insert some data to the table, you should see it in Elasticsearch.
 Delete some rows, they should disappear from Elasticsearch.